Z4kSec/Masky/README.md

 pip install masky
 ```

+The Masky agent executable is already included within the PyPi package.

-Moreover, the Masky agent in C# can be compiled via a Visual Studio project located in `agent/Masky.sln`.
+Moreover, if you need to modify the agent, the C# code can be recompiled via a Visual Studio project located in `agent/Masky.sln`.
 It would requires `.NET Framework 4` to be built.

 ## Usage